 The price for sales to the above related parties was determined by general market conditions and adjusted by considering the geographic sales area and sales volumes.

-The collection terms for third parties were 30 to 90 days, while those for related parties were 90 days.
+The collection terms for third parties and related parties were 30 to 90 days.

 B. Purchases

 The amounts of purchases by the Group from related parties were as follows: